 Windows Sleep Study Tool

-At first, you have to determine if your hardware and software support InstantGo by entering powercfg/a into a Command Prompt window, and then looking to see if Standby (Connected)is included in the list of sleep states:
+At first, you have to determine if your hardware and software support InstantGo by entering the following into a Command Prompt window and then looking to see if Standby (Connected)is included in the list of sleep states:

 If it does exist, you can fire the tool to review all the sleep sessions that last longer than 10 minutes on your PC and provides you with a report that color codes each session according to its power consumption.
-Running powercfgsleepstudy will generate asleepstudy-report.html report, which you can open in any browser.
+Running the following command will generate a sleepstudy-report.html report, which you can open in any browser: